 Before law school, Nick obtained a masters degree from Georgetown University’s School of Foreign Service.
 He received a full tuition scholarship to attend.
 In college at Yale, Nick was an avid writer.
 His private works, extensive and wide ranging, have been a source of personal pride and inspiration.

 Nick is also a pianist and ethnomusicologist.
-He most enjoys the works of Hungarian greats Béla Bartók and Franz Liszt.
+He most enjoys the works of Claude Debussy and Pyotr Ilyich Tchaikovsky.

 University of California, Los Angeles